MINER: Multiscale Implicit Neural Representations: Experimental Results

 Figure \ref{fig:teaser} shows the active blocks and reconstructed mesh at each scale.
 MINER converges in less than 25 minutes to an Intersection over Union (IoU) of 0.999.
 In the same time, ACORN achieved an IoU of 0.97 with worse results than MINER.
 ACORN took greater than 7 hours to converge to an IoU of 0.999, clearly demonstrating the advantages of MINER for 3D volumes.
 We also note that MINER required less than a third as the number of parameters as ACORN -- this is a direct consequence of using block-based representation -- most blocks outside the mesh and inside the mesh converge rapidly within the first few scales, requiring far fewer representations than a single scale representation.
 An example of active blocks at each scale is shown in Fig.~\ref{fig:active_blocks}.
 As iterations progress, the number of active blocks after pruning reduce, which in turn results in more compact representation, and fewer parameters.
 Figure \ref{fig:volfit_master} visualizes the meshes fit with various reconstruction approaches for a fixed duration.
-The time for exach experiment was chosen to be when MINER Achieved an IoU of 0.999.
-MINER has superior reconstruction quality compared to ACORN and convolutional occupancy networks~\cite{peng2020convolutional}, and comparable performance to SPSR.
-We do note that the quality of reconstruction specifically for the engine model is superior to SPSR.
-Since the engine model has a large number of sharp edges, SPSR tends to oversmooth the result.
-Since MINER combined with marching cubes relied only on local information for reconstruction, the resultant mesh was more accurate.
+The time for each experiment was chosen to be when MINER achieved an IoU of 0.999.
+MINER has superior reconstruction quality compared to ACORN and convolutional occupancy networks~\cite{peng2020convolutional}.
+Table~\ref{tab:comparison} compares IoU after a fixed time, GPU memory for training, number of parameters, and disk space for MINER at various scales, and competing approaches.
+The memory usage of ACORN increased from 3.9GB at the start (with no further splitting) and then increased to 8GB, which we reported.
+MINER achieves high accuracy (IoU) within 17s at the coarsest scale where GPU utilization, number of parameters (and hence size on disk) are low.
+At the finest scale, MINER achieves very high accuracy, and requires fewer parameters, thereby enabling training on very large meshes.
+Moreover, MINER occupies a third of the size on disk compared to a standard \verb|ply| file, thereby enabling mesh compression.